-Some DJ’s may take an hour to set up others 20 minutes, its worth double checking with the venue and DJ and organise a time to set up.
-This may be on turn around in the same room as the wedding breakfast, so timings may be tight, especially if things are over running.
+Some DJs may take an hour to set up, others 20 minutes; it’s worth double checking with the venue and DJ and organising a time to set up.
+This may be on turnaround in the same room as the Wedding Breakfast, so timings may be tight, especially if things are over-running.

 11: What is your plan if things go wrong?

 What happens if you are sick on the day?
-What happens if your laptop or speakers die during first dance?
-What cover do you have if you break down on route to our wedding?
-These are all questions a good DJ will have answers for as they should have planned for every eventuality.
+What happens if your laptop or speakers die during the First Dance?
+What cover do you have if you break down en route to our wedding?
+These are all questions a good DJ will have answers for, as they should have planned for every eventuality.

 12: What makes you different?